Jackpison/Dbot/README.md

 - npm start - this will launch dbot web application on browser localhost:3000
 - start using bot features from UI

-One more thing I know you all invested in dbot and deserve every right for updates on the bot and overall the project.
-But if you keep pinging me every 5 seconds and asking when will it be out when this when that.
-It won't fasten up the process.
-Remember that we are not on telegram 24/7 and we have other work not just telegram